cyberbotics/webots/docs/guide/web-simulation.md

 - `mailServer`: mail server host from which the notifications are sent.
 - `mailSender`: email address used to send the notifications.
 - `simulationServers`: lists all the available simulation servers.
-- `sslCertificate`: certificate for a SSL enabled server.
+- `sslCertificate`: path to the certificate file for a SSL enabled server.
-- `sslKey`: private key for a SSL enabled server.
+- `sslKey`: path to the private key file for a SSL enabled server.
 - `logDir`: directory where the log file is written.
 Default value is "WEBOTS\_HOME/resources/web/server/log/session".

 Sending a AJAX request to the session server URL will query the availability of the simulation servers and return 1 if some are available or 0 if no simulation server are available.